lastefoto-ee/lastefoto-ee.github.io/content/en/project/pregnancy/index.md

 Price **235** €

-## Pregnancy photosession - Package L
+## Pregnancy photo shoot - Package L

 * 2-3 set ups
 * silhouette on black and white backgrounds and silhouette on a colored background, if desired